ofeksadlo/lichess-cheat/README.md

 * Although the program doesn't snapshot the mouse.
 Make sure the Board window doesn't get on top of the real board.
 * Technically you can use the program work with any kind of browser on any kind of zoom.
   As long as you fix the cordinates of the board screenshot.

+# Future plans
+* Adding support for black pieces.
+* Saving games played.
+* Loading game movesets from File.
+* Drawing live on the board to highlight best next move.